 A revival of what?
 I hear you ask

 The truth be told, a revival of the glory days of motorsport.
-That’s right another tale of motorsport, and like the Festival of Speed, hosted by Lord March.
+That’s right another tale of motorsport, and like the Festival of Speed, hosted by the Duke of Richmond.
 It aims to revive the spirt of the golden age of racing from 1948 through to 1966.

 This time the action takes place a short hop from Goodwood House, at the Goodwood Motor Circuit.
 This iconic circuit runs around the Goodwood Aerodrome.